serdeliverance/news/README.md

 ![Alt text](diagrams/architecture.png?raw=true "Architecture")

+`Just to mention`, I added `Redis` for caching news in order to avoid going every time to the `NyTimes` web site.
+In case of not being news in cache, a [fallback strategy](src/main/scala/io/github/sdev/application/GetNewsUseCaseService.scala) was implemented in order to go and scrap the web site.
+The key expiration is also [configurable](src/main/resources/application.conf).

 `Disclaimer`: I know, maybe `hexagonal architecture` is an overkill for this problem.
 However, using this approach allows flexibility to add new adapters without chaging the `domain` and `application` layer (for example, when I added `GraphQL`).
 Also, it allows lot of flexility for refactoring.
 For example, at the beginning I start using `Skunk` for the `database` layer.
 At the end I refactored to use `Quill` instead and the transition was transparent for the inner layers.

 ## Instructions